00000010/3902TeamRed/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-We have been working on our own version of the Legend of Zelda and we're so glad to let you get your first look.
+We have been working on our own version of the first level of the Legend of Zelda and we're so glad to let you get your first look.

 <!-- FILE DESCRIPTIONS -->
 ## File Descriptions

 Exit Command - Allows user to quit game <br/>
-Game1 - Provides basis for game to load up and start <br/>
+Game1 – Loads in the content and level loader <br/>
 ICommand - Interface for Commands <br/>
 IControllers - Interface for keyboard controllers <br/>
 ISprite - Interface for the many in game sprites <br/>
+IObject: Generic interface used for CollisionDetection and CollisionResolution <br/>
+IProjectile/IEnemy/IItem/IPlayer/IBlock: Interfaces for the different objects in the game <br/>
+Enemy/Item/Block/Projectile/Player: Concrete classes for the objects in the game <br/>
 KeyBoardController - Implementation of the IController interface.
 Provides mapping for D pad keys allowing for movement of user sprite. <br/>
-LuigiRunning…Command - Each provides commands that induce motion upon the user sprite. <br/>
+PlayerProjectilesCollisionCommand, …CollisionCommand – All 8 commands to resolve the collisions that occur in the game <br/>
+CollisionDetection/CollisionResolution – To detect and resolve collisions <br/>
 MouseCommand/MouseController- Provides for mouse motion and clicking <br/>
 Sprite - Implements Sprite and allows for motion and drawing updates. <br/>
-SpriteFactory - Produces Sprite imagery <br/>
+SpriteFactory, …Factory – Instantiate all the objects in the game<br/>
-SpriteRectangle - Allows for proper Sprite sizing <br/>
+SpriteRectangle, …Rectangle - Allows for proper Sprite sizing <br/>
 TextSprite - Allows for text output to the screen <br/>
+LevelLoader – Loads the level and all of the game objects <br/>

 <!-- PROGRAM CONTROLS -->
 ## Program Controls